morningred88/AWS/S3_SysOps/S3_storage_data.md

 You can see the storage class for the object has changed to Glacier.
 You can click **Initiate restore** directly from console.

+## S3 Event notification for restore object events

+When you initiate a restore from S3 console, you can create a S3 event notification in the bucket.